 The audio fail threshold and timeout are set using the sliders.
-Note that, because the Flashlog recorder service doesn't decode the audio in each DAB stream (that's done in the player and Flashback), an approximation to the audio level is obtained from the RMS value of the AAC spectral components, which is compared to the threshold value.
+Note that, because the Flashlog recorder service doesn't decode the audio in each internet stream (that's done in the player and Flashback), an approximation to the audio level is obtained from the MP3 global gain parameter or the RMS value of the AAC spectral components, which is compared to the threshold value.